mvab/epigraphdb_mr_literature_queries/README.md

 # How to: MR-EvE and literature data queries in EpiGraphDB

 This repository contains basic examples for querying MR-EvE and literature data in EpiGraphDB.
-This code is made available alongside the analysis published in the article _"Integrating Mendelian randomization and literature-mined evidence for breast cancer risk factors"_ on [MedRxiv (link to be added)]()
+This code is made available alongside the analysis published in the article _"Integrating Mendelian randomization and literature-mined evidence for breast cancer risk factors"_ on [MedRxiv](https://www.medrxiv.org/content/10.1101/2022.07.19.22277795v1).

 The main development repo of this project is [https://github.com/mvab/epigraphdb-breast-cancer](https://github.com/mvab/epigraphdb-breast-cancer).
 The examples presented here may be helpful for understanding and/or replicating EpiGraphDB queries that were used in that project, or applying them to study your disease of interest.